 - First few sessions will review some mountain bike skills.

-- Test Drive a session: if you want to test drive a session for free to see if it’s a good fit just fill out the waiver form and email to Kim Rudd at firstname.lastname@example.org
+Test Drive a Session: If you would like to test drive a session for free to see if it’s a good fit just fill out the waiver form linked below and email it to Kim Rudd at firstname.lastname@example.org.

 About Brick Training: